MBNT on-chain wire format

 1. Where the payload lives

-A Satsignal anchor is a single-output BSV transaction whose first OP_FALSE OP_RETURN output carries one MBNT payload.
-The script is
+A Satsignal anchor is a BSV transaction that carries exactly one OP_FALSE OP_RETURN output with one MBNT payload (alongside an ordinary P2PKH change output).
+As built and serialized on chain, the script is

 OP_FALSE OP_RETURN <push N> <payload bytes>

-To extract the payload from a raw tx hex: walk inputs/outputs; for each output's scriptPubKey, check for the 00 6a prefix and a single push; the pushed bytes whose first 4 bytes are MBNT is the payload.
+To extract the payload from a raw tx hex: walk inputs/outputs; for each output's scriptPubKey, strip an optional leading 0x00, check for 0x6a and a single push; the pushed bytes whose first 4 bytes are MBNT are the payload.

-A reference implementation in 25 lines lives in opreturn.find_mbnt_payload_in_raw_tx.
+The browser verifier at /verify implements this parse in about 25 lines of JavaScript.
 Other-language ports tend to be the same shape.

 2. Byte layout